 Machine learning used to detect threats consists of algorithms that identify malware prior to execution with real-time evaluation of millions of file characteristics to determine if a file is malicious.
 Exploit mitigation helps prevent malware-less attacks targeting vulnerabilities.

 Tools like EDR complement NGAV to offer deep endpoint visibility to detect any malicious files or processes and immediately contain them.
-Not only will EDR monitor files to track where they go and what they do, it also looks at endpoint activity to alert on anything consistent with malware or ransomware like changes to processes, DLLs and registry settings and network activity.
+Not only will EDR monitor files to track where they go and what they do, but it also looks at endpoint activity to alert on anything consistent with malware or ransomware like changes to processes, DLLs and registry settings and network activity.

 Response capabilities include retrospectively removing files or isolating endpoints to prevent threats from inflicting further harm.
 EDR’s deep endpoint visibility also enables threat hunting to proactively search for indicators of attack or compromise and the ability to carry out detailed forensics.

 What tools are most relied on today?
 Recent research indicates EDR is the most common at 73%, but respondents also acknowledge they have antivirus capabilities to block all known malicious files.
-The fact that the majority of respondents have EDR capabilities is likely because vendors they rely on for antivirus have added some EDR capabilities.
+The fact that the majority of respondents have EDR capabilities is likely because the endpoint security vendors they rely on for antivirus have added some EDR capabilities.